 Email marketing with newsletters is becoming a very important marketing tool for small and large businesses.
 In fact, you’ve probably received one or more today.

-(Be sure to check out the 30 examples of excellent email marketing newsletters shown after the discussion below.)
+(NOTE: Be sure to check out the 30 examples of excellent email marketing newsletters included after the discussion below.)

 More than likely, the newsletters you’ve received came from companies that proudly present a picture of a boring corporate meeting among people you’ve never met.
 The biggest problem with newsletters is that most of them just don’t have any appeal to the potential reader.
 A possible reason for this phenomenon is that most newsletters are created by people who don’t really understand how to write or design reader-based newsletters.
 They just really don’t give a hoot about their target audience.